MAY 19th, 2022

 Management Section naava investment memorandum

 This is simple, concise, and elegant.
-Investors don’t want to know what a management team likes to do on the weekends - just why they’re the right people to fund
+Investors don’t want to know what a management team likes to do on the weekends - just why they’re the right people to fund.

-History and Background on Company
+History and Background on the Company

 History and Background of naava - investment memorandum